-A Smart, Stylish Woman’s Advice on Meeting Smart, Stylish Women
+A Woman’s Advice on Meeting Smart, Stylish Women

-{too late to jump on the Ryan Gosling “hey girl” meme bandwagon?
-I didn’t think so}
+{too late to jump on the Ryan Gosling “hey girl” meme bandwagon? didn’t think so}

-First of all, you are clearly on the right track to meeting a great girl if at nineteen you’re already thinking about your appearance AND thinking about meeting smart, stylish girls.
-You could be concerning yourself with much less noble pursuits like hazing freshmen or trying to meet stupid, slutty girls, so way to go.
+First of all, you are clearly on the right track to meeting a great girl if at nineteen you’re already thinking about your appearance AND thinking about how best to attract your ideal romantic partner.
+You could be concerning yourself with much less noble pursuits like hazing freshmen or trying to take advantage of drunk girls who can’t consent, so way to go.

-In college, I loved a good house party for meeting people.
+Personally, I loved a good house party for meeting people in college.

-Heck, I still do, though they’re less frequent in a city like NYC where houses come much smaller than in rural Pennsylvania.
+Heck, I still do, though house parties are less frequent in a city like NYC where homes tend to be much smaller than those in college towns in rural Pennsylvania.
 I agree that clubs and bars can be a hard place to successfully meet girls.
 It’s hard to hear one another, and the whole BOOM-KA-THUNK-A BOOM-KA-THUNK-A soundtrack pounding in the background is just not conducive to connecting over where each of you went on family vacations as kids.

 So I studied.
 And studied some more.

 One Friday night, my friends convinced me to take an evening off from the library and go to a house party.
 An apartment party actually.
-I got all gussied up (which, as a freshman at school then meant bootcut jeans, thick-soled heels and a sparkly cotton top…ah those were the days) and headed into the night.
+I got all gussied up (which, as a freshman at school then meant bootcut jeans, thick-soled heels and a sparkly cotton top…ah those were the days) and headed into the night with expectations firmly managed.

 I walked in and the school’s star basketball player was sitting on the couch.
 All seven feet, Germanic blonde hair and blue eyes of him.
 Our eyes locked.
 I beat him in flip cup.
 We dated for three and a half years.